Ever wanted to hang out with goats? Head to Tacoma!

 Pose for a photo with your favorite goat, then head around to the feeding area to hand-feed them their favorite pellets!
 Turns out goats need plenty of social interaction, just like us – so you’ll be enriching their day at the same time.

-“One of the things that we want to do, is that we want to encourage caring about animals,” said Greg Standridge.
+“One of the things that we want to do, is that we want to encourage caring about animals,” said Craig Standridge.

 Get hands-on, and discover how zookeepers and aquarists care for those animals every day – while staying safe and healthy.